poezio/poezio/doc/source/themes.rst

     class FooTheme(theming.Theme):
           COLOR_NAME = (fg_color, bg_color, opt_attr)

-You do not have to define all the :ref:`available options`, you can decide that your theme will only change some options, the other one will just have the default value (from the default theme).
+You do not have to define all the :ref:`available-options`, you can decide that your theme will only change some options, the other one will just have the default value (from the default theme).